mvolkmann/blog/src/swift/SwiftUI.md

 )
 ```

+To restrict the dates that can be selected,
+add the `in` argument with a `Range` value after the `selection` argument.
+To only allow dates in the past or now, use `...Date()`.
+To only allow dates in the future or now, use `Date()...`.

-To hide the label, pass an empty string
-and call the `labelsHidden` view modifier.
+To hide the label, apply the `labelsHidden` view modifier.

 ```swift
 DatePicker("", selection: $birthday, displayedComponents: .date)